solana-foundation/developer-content/developers/guides/solang/solang-getting-started.md

 1. The `@program_id` annotation:

    On Solana, smart contracts are referred to as “programs”.
-The `@program_id` annotation is used to specify the on-chain address of the contract.
+The `@program_id` annotation is used to specify the on-chain address of the program.

 ```solidity
 @program_id("F1ipperKF9EfD821ZbbYjS319LXYiBmjhzkkf5a26rC") // on-chain program address